The Lute Player (Caravaggio): Background

-The Hermitage version is from the collection of the artist's other important patron of the period, Del Monte's friend and neighbour, Marchese Vincenzo Giustiniani.
+The Hermitage version is from the collection of the artist's other important patron of the period, del Monte's friend and neighbour, Marchese Vincenzo Giustiniani.

-It was purchased in 1808 at the Paris auction by Russian emperor Alexander I through his personal art adviser Valily Rudanovsky.
-Purchasing was supported by Dominique Vivant Denon.
+It was purchased in 1808 at the Paris auction by Alexander I of Russia through his personal art adviser Valily Rudanovsky.
+Purchasing was supported by Vivant Denon.

 Badminton House version

 The Badminton House painting came to light at auction in Sotheby's, New York (January 25, 2001, lot 179); the painting was sold attributed to the circle of Caravaggio, possibly by Carlo Magnone.
 Clovis Whitfield, an art-dealer based in London, has questioned the attribution and suggested the Badminton House painting may actually be by Caravaggio.
+This conclusion was subsequently confirmed by several investigations and analyses.

-Originally covered in a thick yellow varnish, it corresponds in all details with the description made by Baglione of the work he saw at Cardinal Del Monte's palace.
+Originally covered in a thick yellow varnish, it corresponds in all details with the description made by Baglione of the work he saw at Cardinal del Monte's palace.
 The flowers are scattered with dewdrops as Baglione remarks, and the carafe of water reflects the window and other features of the room.
-These elements, and the considerable number of pentimenti (incisions made in the paint with the brush-handle, a common working method seen also in Leonardo's Salvator Mundi), set the Badminton House painting apart from the Hermitage version.
+These elements, and the considerable number of pentimenti (incisions made in the paint with the brush-handle), set the Badminton House painting apart from the Hermitage version.
 It is slightly larger than the Hermitage work, whose original edge cuts the flowers on the left and the scroll of the violin, and painted with denser brushwork.